Michael Francisco

 Prior to joining First & Fourteenth, Michael was a partner at McGuireWoods, LLP in Washington D.C., representing litigation, white collar, and government investigation clients.

-At home Michael is married with four children and he enjoys many outdoor activities, ranging from competitive shooting to fixing his jeep.
+At home Michael is married with four children and he enjoys many outdoor activities, ranging from competitive shooting to ice hockey.

 Representative Matters